mfeq/Qstroke/README.md

-# QStroke
+# Qstroke
 A set of utilities for stroking paths in font glyphs written in rust.

+This program is part of the [MFEQ project](https://github.com/mfeq/mfeq/).

 Disclaimer: This repo has absolutely nothing to do with QAnon.
 It is a part of the MFEQ editor project.

-QStroke takes unified font object files and applies path stroking algorithms to them.
+Qstroke takes unified font object files and applies path stroking algorithms to them.
 Currently only pattern along path is provided.

 ## Pattern Along Path